dmbarbour/wikilon/docs/AboutABC.md

 Useful functions like `i` and `+` may eventually become part of the ABC standard dictionary, enabling use like bytecodes.
 However, the ABC standard dictionary moves very slowly and will have a slow vetting process.

-In the mean time, we can achieve similar (albeit less portable) benefits by having each runtime/compiler specify a *built-in* [AO dictionary](AboutAO.md).
+In the mean time, we can achieve similar (albeit less portable) benefits by having a runtime provide a built-in [AO dictionary](AboutAO.md), and perhaps recognize built-ins from other popular runtimes.
 For example, wikilon runtime might provide `{%i@wikrt}` and `{%+@wikrt}`.
 This dictionary of built-ins should be subject to normal perusal and export.

 *Aside:* Use of built-in functions avoids need for sophisticated recognition algorithms.
 It is possible than an optimizer could recognize `[][]baad` and replace it by `{%i@wikrt}`, but it is unnecessary to do so.

 ### Rewrite Optimizations

 The basic rewrite rules admit some rewrites for performance.
 For example, `[]a` - applying identity - can be rewritten to the empty program.
 We get more useful rewrites when we start working at higher levels.
-For example, we can also eliminate `[i]b` or `[]bi`.
-Loop fusions for collections processing like `[F] map [G] map == [F G] compose map` are viable, assuming the `map` function is sufficiently restricted.
+For example, we can also eliminate `[i]b` or rewrite `bi => i`.
+Loop fusions for collections processing like `[F] map [G] map => [F G] compose map` are viable, assuming the `map` function is sufficiently restricted.

 I intend that developers can propose rewrite rules, preferably together with a proof of correctness.
 Meanwhile, rewrite optimizations are at least available for built-in functions and perhaps a trusted subset of the dictionary.